Zuikyo/ZIKRouter/Documentation/English/RouterImplementation.md

         //Register EditorViewController with this router.
 A router can register multi views, and a view can be registered with multi router registerView(EditorViewController.self)

-        //Register NoteEditorInput, then you can use this protocol to get this router register(RoutableView<NoteEditorInput>())
+        //Register EditorViewInput, then you can use this protocol to get this router register(RoutableView<EditorViewInput>())
     }
     //Make sure all routable dependencies in this module is available. override class func _didFinishRegistration() {